department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

 Items in the `ui:validations` array can also be objects.
 Objects should have two properties:

 - options: Object (or anything, really) that will be passed to your validation function.
 You can use this to allow your validation function to be configurable for different fields on the form.
-- validator: A function with the same signature as above, plus the options object.
+- validator: A function with the same signature as above, plus the options object (second-to-last: ...options, currentIndex).

 ```js
 {